 Problems include burglary of homes, criminal damage, drug dealing, car crime, arson, racial incidents and hate crime, public disorder offences and acts of violence.

 Click here more information on Hate Crime and our new Hate Crime Reporting Centres.

-If you have any concerns or questions about anti-social behaviour, please contact your local St. Leger office and ask to speak to your Estates Officer.
+If you have any concerns or questions about anti-social behaviour, please contact us or speak to your Estates Officer.